hzoo/vibe-search/readme.md

 - Re-importing after clearing the database
 - When you're sure there are no duplicates

+### Import History

+The system now maintains an import history file (`packages/server/import-history.json`) that tracks:
+- Last import date for each username
+- Latest tweet date for each username
+- Total tweet count imported for each username

+This makes subsequent imports much faster as the system can immediately determine which tweets are new without querying the database.

 ## Manual Setup (Alternative)

 If you prefer to run services separately, you can use the following commands: